Quality Improvement Fellowship Scheme 2022-23

 Aims of the Salford CCG Quality Improvement Fellowship Programme

-Salford CCG’s QI Fellowship programme aims to realise this definition of Quality Improvement – enabling and supporting improvement initiatives within the local Salford system through providing funding to employers to backfill the Fellows’ time (1 day per week / 0.2WTE), arranging training and masterclasses from QI expert organisations and providing ongoing mentorship from the CCG’s Improvement and Innovation leads.
+Salford CCG’s QI Fellowship programme aims to realise this definition of Quality Improvement – enabling and supporting improvement initiatives within the local Salford system through providing funding to employers to backfill the Fellows’ time (1 day per week / 0.2WTE) giving them protected time to conduct QI project/s, as well as arranging training and masterclasses from QI expert organisations and providing ongoing mentorship from the CCG’s Improvement and Innovation leads.
 Literally “giving the people closest to issues affecting care quality the time, permission, skills and resources they need to solve them”.

 By the end of the 1-year QI Fellowship programme, we expect Fellows to have:

 - Seen a measured improvement in their skills and knowledge of QI and supporting methodologies

 - Delivered at least one QI project of their own design within their organisation or service

 - Developed the readiness and confidence to identify, initiate and lead change and to act as a Champion for QI in Salford

 The QI Fellowship programme aims to support longer-term benefits that are three-fold: